mitsuyacider/p5-ameba-generator/README.md

 ## How to use
-Open index.html in your browser and adjust parameter  you like.
+Open index.html in your browser and adjust parameter as you like.
 You can test on [OpenProcessing](https://www.openprocessing.org/sketch/674184) as well.

 ## Gallery